 "ONON" seeks to better understand the (inter)dependence between the human body and anonymous systems.

 In recent years, Clément Layes has been busy with rhythm as a fundamental element in both the theater and in "real life.
 In the group performance "The Eternal Return" (2017), rhythm was understood as a phenomenon that exposes liminal spaces, as a product of our daily actions.
 In "The Emergency Artist" (2018), rhythm served as a break, an element of syncopation that interrupts the temporal structures of our existence, able to suspend and question them.
 In "ONON," duration and continuity are at the center of the work, becoming an exploration of the "longue durée" of these systems and to work through the rhythmic relationship between persistent systems and our day-to-day actions.

-Choreography Clément Layes performance Asaf Aharonson, Nir Vidan, Cécile Bally stage Jonas Maria Droste, Clément Layes Light Ruth Waldeyer sound Steve Heather Costume Malena Modéer video Christopher Hewitt dramaturgy Jonas Rutgeerts international communication Inge Koks press and production björn & björn
+choreography Clément Layes performance Asaf Aharonson, Cécile Bally, Nir Vidan, Mariana Vieira stage Jonas Maria Droste, Clément Layes light Ruth Waldeyer sound Steve Heather costumes Malena Modéer video Christopher Hewitt dramaturgy Jonas Rutgeerts artistic assistance Jasna L. Vinovrski international communication Inge Koks PR, production björn & björn